OliPerkins1987/Sen2_LS8/README.md

 # Sen2_LS8
 Code to batch-process Sentinel-2 &amp; Landsat 8 scenes to create a composite timeseries

+Code should be run in integer order (IE Sentinel 1-3 before Landsat 4, co-register images).

 This code assumes two key things:

 1) file structure of scenes.